We can now create desktop apps with Flutter. This article covers the key points of my interest and demonstrates how to build them.

 macos in the project’s code set folder.
 Open

 Runner.xcworkspace in this folder.
-There is also a project file in the same folder, but open the workspace file.
+A project file is also in the same folder but open the workspace file.

 Open the workspace file,

 Runner.xcodeproj is registered and contains two targets.
-Open the target
+First, open the target Runner settings.

 On the General tab, configure the following.